 The Heads of School will focus their energies on the day to day leadership of the school teaching, learning and standards.
 They will both be supported by Assistant Headteachers who will have some teaching responsibility.

-There will be an Executive Business Manager, Rachel Hingston, who has been the Business Manager at Pinhoe for the last six years and will lead business management across the Federation.
+There will be an Executive Business Manager, Rachel Hingston, who has been the Business Manager at Pinhoe for the last seven years and will lead non teaching operations, across the Federation.

 The Federation will have one governing board composed of representatives from each school community.
 The make-up of the governing board has to adhere to Regulations.